-India to summon Pakistani diplomat over 'unprovoked' ceasefire violations in Jammu and Kashmir
+India summons Pakistani diplomat over 'unprovoked' ceasefire violations in Jammu and Kashmir

-New Delhi, Nov 14: India expected to summon a Pakistani diplomat over the ceasefire violations by the Pakistan forces along the Line of Control (LoC), which claimed lives of several citizens and soldiers on Friday.
+New Delhi, Nov 14: India on Saturday summoned a Pakistani diplomat over the ceasefire violations by the Pakistan forces along the Line of Control (LoC), which claimed lives of several citizens and soldiers on Friday.

-According to a report by India Today quoting Army sources, the Joint Secretary of PAI (Pakistan, Afghanistan and Iran Desk), in the Ministry of External Affairs, (MEA), JP Singh, will also be registering a strong protest with the diplomat of the Pakistan High Commission.

-The report further quoted Pakistan High Commission sources, as saying that Pakistani diplomat, Jawad Ali, will be meeting the MEA officials.
+"Charge d'Affaires of Pakistan High Commission was summoned by MEA today and a strong protest was lodged over unprovoked ceasefire violations by Pakistani forces, on multiple sectors along LoC in J&K on Nov 13, resulting in death of 4 civilians & serious injuries to 19 others," said a statement from MEA.

 J-K ceasefire violation: Soldier, girl killed as Pak troops shell areas along LoC in Poonch